Product Development

 Onboarding improvements contributed to user growth.
 Uptime issues stem from database migration work in progress.
 Support tickets decreased after we fixed the bulk upload bug and clarified error messages.

-Most teams need multiple structures for different audiences.
+Most teams need more than one format.
 An engineering team might want bulleted details while executives prefer metrics-first summaries.
-Choose structure based on what your specific stakeholders need to know and how they'll use the information.

 Templates for Different Stakeholders